 The following tables present the main budget tables as required in terms of section 8 of the Municipal Budget and Reporting Regulations.
 These tables set out the municipality's 2018/19 annual budget and MTREF.
-Each table is accompanied by explanatory notes thereof.

 Table 8 MBRR Table A1 - Budget Summary